RGNet: A Unified Clip Retrieval and Grounding Network for Long Videos: RGNet

 \subsection{Loss Functions}

-\paragraph{Intra-Proposal Sampling Loss} The sampling loss guides our sampler to distinguish frames within and outside ground truth moments.
-Our approach computes the sampling loss using a hinge loss between two in-moment and out-of-moment frames.
-Specifically, the in-moment frames are required to maintain higher sampling scores than those outside the ground truth moment.
-In short, $L_{\text{samp}}$ is defined as:
+\textbf{Intra-Clip Attention Loss} guides our sparsifier to distinguish frames within and outside of the ground truth moment.
+This enables the retrieval attention to focus on relevant video regions and achieve fine-grained event understanding.
+Specifically, the in-moment frames are required to maintain higher relevancy scores than those outside the ground truth moment.
+The loss is defined as: